-(3) Transfer title to the Federal awarding agency or to a third party designated/approved by the Federal awarding agency.
-The non-Federal entity is entitled to be paid an amount calculated by applying the non-Federal entity's percentage of participation in the purchase of the real property (and cost of any improvements) to the current fair market value of the property.
+(3) Transfer title to the Federal agency or a third party designated/approved by the Federal agency.
+When a recipient or subrecipient transfers title to the property to a Federal agency or third party designated or approved by the Federal agency, the recipient or subrecipient is entitled to be paid an amount calculated by multiplying the percentage of the recipient’s or subrecipient’s contribution towards the original purchase of the real property (and cost of any improvements) by the current fair market value of the property.

-§ 200.312 Federally-owned and exempt property.
+§ 200.312 Federally owned and exempt property.

-(a) Title to federally-owned property remains vested in the Federal Government.
-The non-Federal entity must submit annually an inventory listing of federally-owned property in its custody to the Federal awarding agency.
-Upon completion of the Federal award or when the property is no longer needed, the non-Federal entity must report the property to the Federal awarding agency for further Federal agency utilization.
+(a) Title to Federally owned property remains vested in the Federal Government.
+The recipient or subrecipient must submit an inventory listing of Federally owned property in its custody to the Federal agency or pass-through entity on an annual basis.
+The recipient or subrecipient must request disposition instructions from the Federal agency or pass-through entity upon completion of the Federal award or when the property is no longer needed.

-(b) If the Federal awarding agency has no further need for the property, it must declare the property excess and report it for disposal to the appropriate Federal disposal authority, unless the Federal awarding agency has statutory authority to dispose of the property by alternative methods (e.g., the authority provided by the Federal Technology Transfer Act (15 U.S.C.
-3710 (i)) to donate research equipment to educational and nonprofit organizations in accordance with Executive Order 12999, “Educational Technology: Ensuring Opportunity for All Children in the Next Century.”).
-The Federal awarding agency must issue appropriate instructions to the non-Federal entity.
+(b) If the Federal agency has no further need for the property, it must declare the property excess and report it for disposal to the appropriate Federal disposal authority unless the Federal agency has statutory authority to dispose of the property by alternative methods (for example, the authority provided by the Federal Technology Transfer Act (15 U.S.C.
+3710 (i)).
+The Federal agency or pass-through entity must issue appropriate instructions to the recipient or subrecipient.

-(c) Exempt property means property acquired under a Federal award where the Federal awarding agency has chosen to vest title to the property to the non-Federal entity without further responsibility to the Federal Government, based upon the explicit terms and conditions of the Federal award.
-The Federal awarding agency may exercise this option when statutory authority exists.
-Absent statutory authority and specific terms and conditions of the Federal award, title to exempt property acquired under the Federal award remains with the Federal Government.
+(c) Exempt property means property acquired under the Federal award where the Federal agency has chosen to vest title to the property to the recipient or subrecipient without further responsibility to the Federal Government.
+The Federal agency may only exercise this option when permitted by Federal statute and set forth in the terms and conditions of the Federal award.
+Absent statutory authority and specific terms and conditions of the Federal award, the title to exempt property acquired under the Federal award remains with the Federal Government.

 § 200.313 Equipment.